Moltenfuzzy/Phase1/Readme.md

 ## Tools preparation

 Make sure you have a Linux environment for this project.
 You can use 'bolt', your own Linux machine, or Windows Subsystem for Linux(WSL).
-I highly recommend you directly use 'bolt' since it contains all the necessary tools preinstalled.
+We highly recommend you directly use 'bolt' since it contains all the necessary tools preinstalled.

 ```sh
 ssh <your-net-id>@bolt.cs.ucr.edu